sonic-pi-net/sonic-pi/README.md

 Sonic Pi is a *new musical instrument*.
 It allows you to create music by writing code.

-Sonic Pi aims at finding a harmonious balance between three core principles:
+Sonic Pi aims at finding a balance between three core principles:

 * **Simple** enough so that a 10 year old may have fun with it